-We work collaboratively with you to create a design that works for your landscape, your budget, and your growing edge.
+We work collaboratively with you to create a design that fits your landscape, your budget, and your growing edge.

-We offer continued support in the form of answering questions for up to 1 year after installation, a free on-site visit 2-4 months after installation, and a free consultation the following spring regarding additional installation.
+We offer continued support through our blog for up to 1 year after installation, a free on-site visit 2-4 months after installation, and a free consultation the following spring regarding additional installation.

 We offer 20% off consultations for your same-street neighbors, to help you grow your local permaculture community.